-16 Products to Try If You're Feeling Anxious Tonight
+16 Products to Try If You're Feeling Anxious and Can't Sleep

 When anxiety strikes at night, sometimes you need more than counting sheep to slow down your thoughts and relax.
 Lack of sleep isn’t good for anyone’s mental health, and can create a vicious cycle for those who live with anxiety — as stress and anxiety make it harder to fall asleep, exhaustion then makes the anxiety worse.

 For all things mental health, there’s never a “magic cure,” but there are often things we can do to get some relief.
 We asked our mental health community what helps them sleep at night.
 Here are their recommendations.

 1. “I spritz my sheets with a lavender oil and water mixture in the daytime so when I go to bed it’s dry and I find the scent is relaxing and helps me to sleep better.” — Laura R.

 2. “DōTERRA essential oils, specifically the Balance blend and the Serenity blend.
 Serenity is their ‘restful’ blend and truly has helped many relax enough to fall asleep quicker and stay asleep.
 Personally, I use it in a diffuser next to my bed but friends of mine like to apply it to the bottoms of their feet before bed.
 I highly recommend it!” — Abby M.

 We recommend: Serenity Essential Oil Restful Blend from DoTERRA.